Shaping the Future Together

 The Pre-Conference: A Specialized Learning Opportunity

-Atomic Hands is collaborating with 2axend to co-host this year’s pre-conference – the pre-conference will explore the magic behind STEM and its application to interpreting, medical health education, and STEM discourse skill development.
+Atomic Hands is collaborating with 2axend again to co-host this year’s pre-conference – the pre-conference will explore STEM and its application to interpreting and sign creation for cancer- and cardiovascular-system-related signs.

 Receive Email Updates